System Design Space

 • The main load is read-heavy analytics and reports.

-ClickHouse / DWH/Lakehouse approach with columnar engine.
+ClickHouse / DWH / Lakehouse approach with a columnar engine.

 Decision Framework (5 axes)